TiSpH/csci5661/project3/README.md

 https://user-images.githubusercontent.com/14122965/141924256-905fc5fc-c323-4528-a5f8-84a6ffeb0434.MP4

 - Alternative IK Solver
-  - The first IK solver starts to rotate the end limb first
+  - The first IK solver (right red arm) starts to rotate the end limb first
-  - The second IK solver regards the end effector as the root and propagates backwards from the original root
+  - The second IK solver (left blue arm) regards the end effector as the root and propagates backwards from the original root
   - Sometimes the second IK solver moves faster than the first one.
 (0:03)
   - The first one is easier and more flexible to me because it is easir to set limits.
 While the second one needs interpolation.